Railroad Bill

-Morris Slater (died March 7, 1896) was an African American, notable for his dramatic escapes from the law in the style of Robin Hood.
-He acquired the name Railroad Bill.
+Morris Slater (died March 7, 1896) was a black American man notable for his dramatic escapes from the law in the style of Robin Hood.
+He acquired the name Railroad Bill, among other names.
 Although there was a price on his head for some years, he evaded capture through ingenuity and exceptional athletic abilities.
 He was eventually shot dead in an ambush at a store he was known to visit.
 Slater is celebrated in the folk-ballad "Railroad Bill" (Roud 4181), which has been recorded by numerous artists, including Lonnie Donegan, Taj Mahal, Bob Dylan, Joan Baez, Ramblin' Jack Elliott, Andrew Bird, Roger McGuinn, Doc Watson, and Dave Alvin.

 Early life

 Little is known about the personal life of the individual who became notorious as Railroad Bill.
 His true name, location of his birth, and details of his family have been debated since his criminal career ended in 1896.
 What is known is that he once traveled with a circus and learned showmanship and the skills of a performer.
 He joined a turpentine company in South Carolina and continued with the firm when it moved to Baldwin County, Alabama, and Bluff Springs, Florida.
 In the turpentine camps he was known as Morris Slater—a profoundly athletic, "top notch" laborer and affable individual.